lowRISC/opentitan/hw/ip/prim/doc/prim_flash.md

 ]}
 {{< /wavejson >}}

-## Initlialization
+## Initialization

-The flash wrapper may undergo technology specific intializations when it is first powered up.
+The flash wrapper may undergo technology specific initializations when it is first powered up.
 During this state, it asserts the `init_busy` to inform the outside world that it is not ready for transactions.
 During this time, if a transaction is issued towards the flash wrapper, the transaction is not acknowledged until the initialization is complete.